CrisSangrador/CrisSangrador/README.md

 #### Skills 👩🏻‍💻:

 I have learned Python, SQL (MySQL) for database management.
 I also have experience with Pandas for data manipulation and analysis, NumPy for numerical computation in Python, and Seaborn/Matplotlib for data visualization.
 I'm also familiar with Scikit-Learn for machine learning methods.
-Finally, I've worked with Tableau to create interactive visualizations and dashboards.
+Finally, I've worked with both Tableau & Power BI to create interactive visualizations and dashboards.